 You can find out more about the different types of asbestos in our blog post Asbestos Types And Colours Explained.

 So why was asbestos used in the first place, and what happened to get it banned?

 Let's go back in time, to before the ban.

-At the end of the 1800's, asbestos became popular due to the industrial revolution and a boom in industry.
+At the end of the 1800s, asbestos became popular due to the industrial revolution and a boom in the construction industry.

-Asbestos was used, not just a little bit.
-It was a hugely popular building material.
+And it was used a lot!
+Asbestos was a hugely popular building material.

 Those tiny asbestos fibres that are so good for construction, are deadly for the human body.

 If you inhale asbestos fibres, they can embed themselves in your lungs and cause all sorts of problems (known as asbestos-related diseases).